 But the real draw here is the live music.
 Apparently, they have live music nightly, hosting many different local artists and events, as well as better known artists, including even Grammy winning performers.
 Tonight we were treated to a trio of excellent rockabilly bands, which inspired a few members of the audience to do their own swing dancing in front of the stage.
 The dancers were all surprisingly good; good enough that I got pissed off thinking about how I’ll never have dem hardcore dancin’ skills.
 Ah well.
 Fun to watch, anyway.

 Skipper’s is a perfect slice of Tampa, without being on the water.
 It’s representative of all the great parts of the area, and I’ll definitely be returning, both for food and entertainment.
 And the booze.
 Don’t forget the booze.

 This entry was posted on August 7, 2010 at 5:49 am and is filed under Food, Humor, Tampa Restaurants.
 Tagged: bar, live music, local restaurants, Skipper's Smokehouse, tampa icons, USF area, wings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Sorry, the comment form is closed at this time.